hiblaphp/event-loop/README.md

 - **API Design:** Inspired by the [ReactPHP EventLoop](https://github.com/reactphp/event-loop) `Loop` API.
-If you are familiar with ReactPHP's loop interface, Hibla's API will feel immediately familiar — with the addition of native Fiber scheduling, built-in `curl_multi` integration, and a strict Node.js-style phase-based execution model.
+If you are familiar with ReactPHP's loop interface, Hibla's API will feel immediately familiar, with the addition of native Fiber scheduling, built-in `curl_multi` integration, and a strict Node.js-style phase-based execution model.
 - **Philosophy:** Inspired by Node.js event loop semantics and the libuv